 - Foreign currency accounts.
 Typically offered by many of the larger banks, these accounts are designed for those who are still receiving some form of income in another currency.
 A foreign currency account lets you keep funds in another currency to take advantage of fluctuating exchange rates.

 - Joint accounts.
-If you’re considering opening an account with your spouse of business partner, joint bank accounts are an option.
+If you’re considering opening an account with your spouse or business partner, joint bank accounts are an option.
 These accounts allow anyone linked to them to make deposits and withdrawals.

 - Term deposits.
-These are similar to savings accounts in that they may offer a high rate of interest, but the difference is that you’re not able to access your funds while they are held in a term deposit.
+These are similar equivalent to certificate of deposits in the US.
+But the difference is that you’re not able to access your funds while they are held in a term deposit.
 Instead, your funds are locked up in the account for a fixed period of time and once the account has reached maturity, you have access to the initial deposit and all the interest it has earned.

 - Rates and charges.
 The rates and fees your bank charges can have a big impact on your financial situation.
 Keep an eye out for application fees, withdrawal fees, monthly service fees and annual fees.